 Expert Tips

-- I recommend two specific brands in making this dressing.
-For the stuffing mix, my mom swears by Pepperidge Farm Herb Seasoned Stuffing.
+- Two Specific Brands: For the stuffing mix, I recommend using Pepperidge Farm Herb Seasoned Stuffing.
 And Le Sueur Very Young Small Sweet Peas are the best peas on the market.

 FAQs

 Can I leave out the peas?
 Yes, you can leave them out - I understand that they are not common in dressing.
 But you'll really be missing out on part of what sets this dressing apart from the rest.
-Can I make this in a casserole dishes?
-Yes, you will want to use two 13x9 dishes.
-And the baking time will vary up, but probably needs an extra 15 minutes or so.
+Can I make this in a casserole dish?
+Yes!
+Use two 13x9-inch dishes, and add about 15 more minutes to the baking time.
 Can I make a smaller portion?
-If you halve all the ingredients, the proportion will equal a single casserole dish or a single half sheet pan.
-My family always demands leftovers, so this is barely enough!
+Absolutely.
+Halve the ingredients, and the recipe will fit into a single half-sheet pan or casserole dish.
 Can I freeze the leftovers?
-Yes!
+Yes, this recipe freezes well.
 This is a big portion.
 But the beauty is...
 If you make both pans at Thanksgiving, you can freeze the second to warm up and serve at Christmas!
-I would recommend slicing the dressing, wrapping in plastic wrap, and storing in an airtight container until you're ready to reheat.Nutrition
+Slice the dressing, wrap it tightly, and store it in an airtight container.Nutrition

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 TO FIND OUT MORE VISIT OUR DISCLOSURE PAGE.